singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 When planning a sprint our main interest is to figure out how many backlog items to pull into the Sprint.
 The throughput of previous Sprints is the most useful in figuring this out.
 An advanced technique would be to use Monte Carlo simulation using this throughput data in order to figure out confidence-levels for various amounts of items in the Sprint Backlog.

+**Definition of Workflow**

+A defined workflow must include the following:

+1. Starting point
+2. Finished point
+3. At least one active state
+4. Pull policies
+5. Definition of individual units of value
+6. Every Scrum must create one

 **Feedback Loops**

+Both cycle time and work item age are feedback loops.

+- Work item age: This gives daily feedback on the age of an item.
+This is very important during Daily Scrum!
+- Cycle Time: This gives feedback on how long it took to finish an item/average items.

 Work Item Age is a leading indicator for the length of the Scrum Team’s feedback loop for that (in progress) item.
 If an item is aging quite a bit it is certainly an indication that it’s cycle time will be high.
 Cycle time throughout the team’s definition of Workflow can also be considered the length of the team’s feedback loop.